 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
-Note that there are limited online “seats” at the event (200 total).
+Note that there are limited seats at the event (150 total).
 All questions about the event regarding schedule, details and registration are answered below.
 Thank you for your interest in the 2026 Pittsburgh Writing Workshop!
+We are very proud of our many success stories where attendees sign with agents following events — see our growing list of success stories here.

 To register, click the button above, or email Brian at WDWconference@gmail.com and tell him you’re interested in the Pittsburgh event.